 III.
-Order of abatement

-Abatement applies first to testamentary dispositions and thereafter to dispositions inter vivos in reverse chronological order until the statutory entitlement has been reconstituted.
+Order of abatement applies first to testamentary dispositions and thereafter to dispositions inter vivos in reverse chronological order until the statutory entitlement has been reconstituted.

-Amended by No I 2 of the Federal Act of 19 Dec.
+- IV.
+Prescription 1 A claim in abatement prescribes one year after the date on which the heirs learned of the infringement of their rights and in any event after - 434 Amended by No I 2 of the FA of 19 Dec.
 2008 (Adult Protection Law, Law of Persons and Law of Children), in force since 1 Jan.
 2013 (AS 2011 725; BBI 2006 7001).

-IV.
-Prescription A claim in abatement prescribes one year after the date on which the heirs learned of the infringement of their rights and in any event after ten years have elapsed since the succession, in the case of testamentary disposition, or since the testator's death, in the case of other dispositions.
+ten years have elapsed since the succession, in the case of testamentary disposition, or since the testator's death, in the case of other dispositions.

-If the declaration of the invalidity of a later disposition revives an earlier one, the limitation periods begin on the date on which invalidity was declared.
+2 If the declaration of the invalidity of a later disposition revives an earlier one, the limitation periods begin on the date on which invalidity was declared.

-The entitlement to abatement may be invoked as a defence at any time.
+3 The entitlement to abatement may be invoked as a defence at any time.